GoonerBrian/node-oracledb-on-m1-mac/README.md

 ## Install Oracle Instant Client

-If you were playing attention to the output of the last command, you should've seen something about `node-oracledb` needing to have access to Oracle Libraries and/or Instant Client.
+If you were paying attention to the output of the last command, you should've seen something about `node-oracledb` needing to have access to Oracle Libraries and/or Instant Client.
 The offical documentation can be found [here](https://node-oracledb.readthedocs.io/en/latest/user_guide/installation.html#scripted-installation) but I preferred [this blog](https://blogs.oracle.com/opal/post/avoiding-the-dpi-1047-error-with-nodejs-node-oracledb-5-on-macos-and-windows).
 Same steps written by the same person, just worded a little different.
 (The author actually responded to my Stack Overflow posting and was very helpful.
 Apparently not all people on Stack Overflow are toxic trolls.
 Who would've guessed?)

 You should take note that this approach stores the Instant Client package in your `Downloads` folder.
-I hate having things in my `Downloads` directory so I moved it to the parent of the `node-oracledb-on-m1-mac`, a directory where I keep all my projects called `workspaces`.
+I hate having things in my `Downloads` directory so I moved it to the parent of the `node-oracledb-on-m1-mac` directory, a directory where I keep all my projects called `workspaces`.
 Because of that, you will likely need to edit this line in the `server.js` file,
 ```
 oracledb.initOracleClient({libDir: process.env.HOME + '/workspaces/instantclient_19_8'});
 ```